 Cavaliers vs. Knicks Injury Report Today - April 26

-The Cleveland Cavaliers (51-31) are monitoring just one player on the injury report heading into Game 5 of the opening round of the NBA playoffs against the New York Knicks (47-35) at Rocket Mortgage Fieldhouse on Wednesday, April 26 at 7:00 PM ET.
+The Cleveland Cavaliers (51-31) have one player on the injury report for their NBA playoffs opening round game 5 with the New York Knicks (47-35) at Rocket Mortgage Fieldhouse on Wednesday, April 26 at 7:00 PM ET.

 Watch Cavaliers vs. Knicks with Fubo!

-The teams play once again after the Knicks defeated the Cavaliers 102-93 on Sunday.
-In the Knicks' win, Jalen Brunson recorded 29 points (and added six rebounds and six assists), while Darius Garland scored 23 in the losing effort for the Cavaliers.
+These teams match up for the second straight game after the Knicks took down the Cavaliers 102-93 on Sunday.
+Jalen Brunson led the Knicks to the victory with a team-leading 29 points.
+Darius Garland scored 23 points in the Cavaliers' loss.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.